 One categorization of the levels of knowledge1 can be illustrated by the following image:

-ACCOUNTING EXAMPLE: According to Statement on Financial Accounting Concepts No. 8, the two fundamental qualitative characteristics of accounting information are relevance and faithful representation.
-This requires little mental processing beyond simple recall.
+ACCOUNTING EXAMPLE: According to Statement on Financial Accounting Concepts (SFAC) No. 8, the two fundamental qualitative characteristics of accounting information are relevance and faithful representation.

-ACCOUNTING EXAMPLE: According to SFAC 8, “Relevant financial information is capable of making a difference in the decisions made by users.
+ACCOUNTING EXAMPLE: According to SFAC No. 8, “Relevant financial information is capable of making a difference in the decisions made by users.
 Financial information is capable of making a difference in decisions if it has predictive value, confirmatory value, or both.”
 What does this mean?
 Do you understand?
 Can you explain it to someone else?
-The ability to explain it to someone else is a very good indicator of your comprehension.
+The ability to explain a concept to someone else is an indicator of your comprehension.

-ACCOUNTING EXAMPLE: Memorizing the cost of goods sold formula is mere recall.
-Instead, you should understand that COGS equals purchases adjusted for the change in inventory.
-For example, an increase in inventory means that not all of purchases were sold.
-Conversely, a decrease in inventory means all of purchases plus some inventory were sold.
-Given BI, Pur, and EI, most students can solve for COGS by plugging numbers into the formula.
-But an interpretive understanding of the relationship of the change in inventory level to COGS permits solving more complex problems, e.g., effect of inventory errors.
+ACCOUNTING EXAMPLE: Memorizing the cost of goods sold (COGS) formula is mere recall [COGS = BI (beginning inventory) + Pur (purchases) – EI (ending inventory)].
+In order to solve more complex problems, such as the effect of inventory errors, you should also understand the relationship of the change in inventory level to COGS.
+For example, when EI is greater than BI, it means not all purchases were sold.
+Given BI, Pur, and EI, most students can solve for COGS simply by plugging numbers into the formula.
+But an interpretation of the relationship of the data is required for more complex problems.

 ACCOUNTING EXAMPLE: Would you accept a customer’s order at a lower-than-usual price?
 Variables to consider include contribution margin generated, available production capacity, and psychological and economic effects on other customers.

-ACCOUNTING EXAMPLE: A new company hires a consultant to obtain the knowledge necessary to analyze and evaluate its operations.
+ACCOUNTING EXAMPLE: A new company hires a consultant to analyze and evaluate its operations.
 The company wishes to have the consultant develop and design (create) a new system of internal controls that are better-suited to the company than those currently in place, which it has found to be inadequate.

-Undergraduate accounting courses generally emphasize the first three levels, while your career in professional accounting will require and emphasize the last three levels.
-Gleim products will help you reach these higher levels.
+Undergraduate accounting courses generally emphasize the first three levels of knowledge, while your career in professional accounting will require and emphasize the last three levels.
+Gleim products will help you reach these higher levels of thinking while preparing you for your exams.

-Put another way, the first three levels are required to prepare financial data.
-The second three are necessary to use financial data and exercise professional judgment.
+Put another way, the first three levels of knowledge are required to prepare financial data.
+The second three levels are necessary to use financial data and exercise professional judgment.
 How does accounting differ from bookkeeping?
 Professional judgment.

 1 Anderson, L.W. and David R. Krathwohl, D.R., et al (Eds.,) (2001) A Taxonomy for Learning, Teaching, and Assessing: A Revision of Bloom’s Taxonomy of Educational Objectives.
 Allyn & Bacon.
 Boston, MA (Pearson Education Group).